eHarmony/vw-webservice/README.md

 * Vowpal Wabbit (included as a submodule)

 The current web service was developed and tested on Jetty 9.1.0.
 You will need Maven 2.2.1 to build the project (Maven 3 also works, though).
-These instructions assume you want to use Maven 2.2.1, but you can just as easily use Maven 3 if you like.
+Instructions for both versions have been included in this document, so pick the version of Maven you'd like to use and execute the provided instructions.

 #### Maven 2.2.1